Isabelle-123/yogasyster.github.io/README.md

 <img src="./client/src/components/pics/preview.jpg" alt="preview" width="600"/>

+## 👨‍💻 Search engine optimaztion (SEO)

+Great SEO is important to increase high quality traffic on the site.
+It is in both the web page owner and the user interest that the right user finds the right web page, and that the page will reach the right user.

+Since the site is for a startup I put some work in to get a high SEO.
+I put some extra energy on:

+- well written description, title and alt tags
+- responsiveness
+- HTML semantics
+- nameing convention on pictures

-## 👨‍💻 Tech stack
+## 🗄️ Tech stack

 - React (Functional and class components, Hooks, Routes)
 - Styled Components
+- Flexbox
 - Express
 - Node.js
-- Nodemailer (it's a module for Node.js applications to allow email sending.)
+- Nodemailer (a module for Node.js applications to allow email sending)

 ## 🧪 Testing